 What is STEAM?

 STEAM stands for science, technology, engineering, art and math.
 You may think some of these subjects seem lofty for young children to grasp.
 In some ways, that’s true.
 Young children may not be ready to understand multiplication or how computers work.
-However, they can develop a strong foundation for future learning by exploring STEAM skills and concepts through play and discussion, then applying those skills through more play.
+But, they can build a strong foundation for future learning by exploring STEAM skills and concepts through play and discussion, then applying those skills through more play.